Understanding Education in Houston

 Why early childhood education matters to Houston

 What is early childhood education?
 Early childhood education refers to the learning period between birth and five years of age.
-Established research has found the period from birth to five is the most critical for brain development, and early childhood education reaches children at a critical point in their cognitive and social development.
+Established research has found the period from birth to five is the most critical for brain development, and early childhood education reaches children at this meaningful point in their cognitive and social development.
 Student learning during this time period is linked to future academic accomplishments and is especially important for children classified as being English learners, having a learning disability, or being economically disadvantaged.1

-The more we understand how to increase access to and success in high-quality early childhood education, particularly for historically marginalized communities, the more successful future generations will be academically, socially and emotionally.
+The more we understand how to increase access to and success in high-quality early childhood education, particularly for historically marginalized communities, the more successful future generations will be academically, socially, and emotionally.

 The data

 Is pre-K free in Houston?
 Texas, like most states, does not offer universal early childhood education.
-Children are eligible for free pre-K programs if they are unable to speak and comprehend English, are economically disadvantaged, are experiencing homelessness, or are in foster care.
-Children from military families are also eligible for free pre-K programs.
+However, children are eligible for free pre-K programs if they are unable to speak and comprehend English, are economically disadvantaged, are experiencing homelessness, or are in foster care.
+Children from military families are also eligible for free pre-K programs if they have a parent in active military service or who was killed/injured in service or a parent who received the Star of Texas Award.

 In Texas, pre-kindergarten operates differently by school district as well.
 Some districts operate their own pre-K programs, while other districts contract with facilities, such as local child care centers, to provide their pre-K programs.